Deviloof: History

 On 12 July 2020, due to the impact of COVID-19, the band's spring European tour and summer domestic solo tour were postponed.
 Asking themselves, "Is there something we can offer our listeners worldwide?", they decided to hold their first audience-free live-streamed concert, titled "I HATE COVID-19".
 On 22 July of the same year, they also released the double A-side single "Devil's Calling/Angel's Cry", originally scheduled for a March release and available only by mail order.
 Notably, Ray is the lead vocalist on "Angel’s Cry", and RYOJI of GYZE was responsible for the guitar solo and orchestral arrangement.

 On 28 August 2021, they appeared on Nippon Television's program "Ariyoshi Hanseikai."

 On 17 December 2021, the band's third album, "DYSTOPIA", released on 8 December, ranked No. 1 on both the iTunes Japan Metal Chart and the Apple Music Japan Metal Chart.

 On 16 December 2022, it was announced that they would make their major debut in the spring of 2023 under Tokuma Japan Communications.

 On 10 February 2023, the release date of their major debut single EP "DAMNED" was postponed due to Keisuke's (桂佑) chronic pharyngitis.
 However, the music video for "Damn" from the same EP has been released.

 In December 2022, Deviloof announced that they were signing with a major label, Tokuma.
 Their first release under the label was the Damned EP released on 19 April 2023.
 Speaking about the EP in a video, Keisuke said that the band was preparing a world tour for 2023.
 In July it was announced that they would play three shows in Latin America in 2024: on 25 May in Mexico, on 31 May in Chile and on 2 June in Brazil.
 It was announced on 14 September 2024 that Aisaku left the band on 31 August due to differences in direction regarding the band.

+In 2025, it was announced that Kanta would depart from Deviloof in December of that year following the conclusion of the band's European tour.
+Nao joined Deviloof as the new drummer in January 2026.